gariepyt/senior-project/README.md

 Current issues:
 Pathfinding works better after following these steps:
-  1) selecting and unselecting a square
+  1. Selecting and unselecting a square
-  2) selecting the other square
+  2. Selecting the other square
-  3) moving that other square
+  3. Moving that other square